Zlatans3/FlotMand/README.md

 # 📍 Road Map

-- hoping to recreate this project as Compose multiplatform
+- Hoping to recreate this project as Compose multiplatform
-- add retrofit support for adding addresses and rejseplanen app.
+- Add retrofit support for adding addresses and rejseplanen API.
 - Notifications for reminders
 - Widget with Glance
 - Using Google maps to show address